linuxplayground/nabu-games/docs/BUILD.md

 This will delete all the binary objects, disk images and other artifacts from within the build directory structure and compile everything from scratch.

+All the binary outputs will be in the relevant `build/` subfolders.

+### Nabu Build Resources
+For you Nabuers. the varous .nabu and .COM files along with a c.dsk for use with the nabu.ca Internet Adapter will be written out to the `build/nabu` folders.
+There is a detailed description here: [NABU.md](./NABU.md)

+### Z80-Retro!
+Build Resources
 You will find a `drive.img` which you can write on to your SD Card in `build/retro/drive.img`.
-See: [RETRO.md](RETRO.md) for details.
+See: [RETRO.md](./RETRO.md) for details.

 At this point you can go ahead and use the makefile rules in `build/retro` to burn to your SD Drive.
 Just make sure you have the appropriate overrides configured in `Make.local`.
-For more inforamtion checkout John Winan's YouTube video: [https://www.youtube.com/watch?v=H4XypSs2wRA](https://www.youtube.com/watch?v=H4XypSs2wRA)
+For more inforamtion checkout John Winan's YouTube video: [https://www.youtube.com/watch?v=H4XypSs2wRA](https://www.youtube.com/watch?v=H4XypSs2wRA)  Again - for more detailed instructions of the Makefile in `build/retro` see: [RETRO.md](./RETRO.md)

-For you Nabuers. the varous .nabu and .COM files along with a c.dsk for use with the nabu.ca Internet Adapter will be written out to the `build/nabu` folders.

-Best of luck!